Troutman Sanders and Pepper Hamilton have agreed to merge effective April 1, 2020.

 Mr. Carroll began his legal career in 1972 as a special assistant attorney general with DER and served in a number of capacities with the agency during 15 years of government service, including the position of associate deputy secretary.
 As chief counsel of DER, he was responsible for overseeing a caseload of 1,100 active enforcement cases and a staff of 50 lawyers.

 Mr. Carroll has served on the Legal Committee of the Interstate Oil Compact Commission, on the Teaching and Coal Program Committees of the Eastern Mineral Law Foundation and as a member of the Pennsylvania Environmental Hearing Board Rules Committee.
-He is co-chair of the Pennsylvania Bar Association’s Shale Energy Law Committee, and past chair of the association’s Environmental and Energy Law Section and the section’s Oil and Gas Committee.
+He is a past co-chair of the Pennsylvania Bar Association’s Shale Energy Law Committee, and past chair of the association’s Environmental and Energy Law Section and the section’s Oil and Gas Committee.

-Mr. Carroll served as editor of “Pennsylvania Environmental Laws,” published in 1991 by the Pennsylvania Environmental Council, and as a contributing author to “Pennsylvania Environmental Law and Practice,” published in 1994 by the Pennsylvania Bar Institute, as well as in the 6th Edition of the text published in 2010.
+Mr. Carroll served as editor of “Pennsylvania Environmental Laws,” published in 1991 by the Pennsylvania Environmental Council, and as a contributing author to “Pennsylvania Environmental Law and Practice,” published in 1994 by the Pennsylvania Bar Institute, as well as subsequent editions including the 9th Edition of the text published in 2018.
 He served as co-author of “Pennsylvania Environmental Guide” (1997) and “Pennsylvania Air Permitting Guide” (2000), published by the Pennsylvania Chamber of Business and Industry Educational Foundation.